jpsheehan/react-component-container-switcher/README.md

 ### 0.2.0

+#### Features:
 - Added a configuration option for opening containers always in the left, right or active column.
 - Added a status bar item showing what kind of file is open.
 Clicking on this will switch to the other kind.
+- Added the name of the container/component to the status bar item.
 - Hovering over the status bar item will show some information about the current file.

-- Added the name of the container/component to the status bar.
+#### Bug Fixes:
 - Fixed a Windows case-insensitivity file path bug.
+- Added proper cleanup of extension code.

 ### 0.1.2